 UK SMIs are a referenced collection of clinical bacteriology/virology standards and quality guidance notes, consisting of approximately 100 documents.
-UK SMIs cover all stages of the investigative process in microbiologyc from the the pre-laboratory processes (pre-analytical stage), laboratory processes (analytical stage) and post-laboratory processes (post-analytical stage)..
+UK SMIs cover all stages of the investigative process in microbiology3 from the pre-laboratory processes (pre-analytical stage), laboratory processes (analytical stage) and post-laboratory processes (post-analytical stage).

-UK SMIs are freely available on the PHEb webpages of the Gov.UK website as controlled documents; they can be viewed online.
+UK SMIs are freely available on the Royal College of Pathology website.